 Marketing communication of any kind relating to package tours should provide comprehensive and accurate information, particularly regarding the services included in the minimum price for participation.
 The communication should strongly suggest that consumers carefully consider the terms and conditions of participation, payment and cancellation as indicated in the brochure or registration form.

 Art.
-28 b/s - Games, Toys and Educational Products for Children the degree of skill required to use the product;
+28 bls - Games, Toys and Educational Products for Children

 Marketing communication relating to games, toys and educational products for children should not be misleading as to: